 On the plus side, Livedrive offers two-factor authentication to protect your account from intruders.
 You can opt for SMS authentication or connect an authenticator app.

 If you need file syncing across devices, consider IDrive.
-You can get 5TB of storage space for $69.50 per year and there’s no limit to how many devices you can connect.
+You can get 5TB of storage space for $69.50 a year, and there’s no limit to how many devices you can connect.
 You can find out more in our IDrive personal cloud backup review.

 Livedrive’s cloud storage platform may work well for users who need unlimited space.
 However, the service doesn’t support continuous backup or encrypt files on its servers, and it won’t image your entire hard drive.
 In addition, Livedrive is more expensive than competitors like Backblaze and IDrive.
 We recommend taking a look at the alternatives before you commit to Livedrive.